Schrecker-Family/Website/docs/FlemingWEC.md

 | **Irish Civil War (1922‑1923)** | Further sectarian tension; instability in the new state. | Fleming’s curacies in Kilskeery and Maguiresbridge occurred during this turbulent period. |
 | **World War II (1939‑1945)** | Global conflict; economic hardship, rationing. | While not in active service, Fleming’s parish community would have experienced wartime challenges. |

----

-## Summary

-William Edwin Charlton Fleming was an Anglican clergyman whose ministry spanned from the early 1900s through the mid‑20th century.
-Born in Kilskeery, educated at Trinity College Dublin, he served in Derry, Learmount, and later returned to his native parish.
-His wartime chaplaincy during World War I placed him at the front lines, providing pastoral care to soldiers in France.
-After the war, he held senior curacies amid the political reconfiguration of Ireland and the establishment of Northern Ireland.
-Married twice, he fathered four children who lived through the interwar period and World War II.
-Fleming died in 1946, was buried back at his birthplace, and left a legacy of steadfast pastoral service during some of the most turbulent events in Irish and British history.